Table of Contents Show

 1.4 Kayak Tours

-Traversing the isles, waterways, and mangroves with kayak tours, with to without a guide, will give you great views of the mansions on the shorelines and the yachts on the waters.
+Traversing the isles, waterways, and mangroves with kayak tours, with or without a guide, will give you great views of the mansions on the shorelines and the yachts on the waters.

 Scenic and oh-so-relaxing, you won’t even realize how time flies by as you marvel at the beauty around you.